 Think about how you feel when someone can truly make you laugh.
 If you and your partner share humor and find one another interesting, you probably have mutual interest.
 "Humor goes a long way toward building connections," Campbell says.
 "This factor also leads to excitement about future interactions.
 When you are not in the person's presence, you are thinking about and looking forward to seeing them again."
 Building that desire of wanting to see and spend time with a person again is certainly a helpful base to forming a relationship.

 Personableness refers to a person's demeanor.
 Chemistry can grow if both people are genuine, down-to-earth, caring, and kind.
-"Personableness—or the expression of warmth, kindness, consideration, and understanding—is shown to elicit interpersonal attraction for both genders across relationship types," explains Campbell in a study published in the Social Science Journal.
+"Personableness, or the expression of warmth, kindness, consideration, and understanding, is shown to elicit interpersonal attraction for both genders across relationship types," explains Campbell and others in a study published in the Social Science Journal.